arpitbbhayani/articles/blogs/chained-operators-python.md

 }
 ```

 Recall that the expression `-3 < -2 < -1` on a usual Python interpreter evaluates to `True` because `-2` is between `-3` and `-1`.
-But post these changes, if we build the binary and start the interpreter we would see the output of the expression `-3 < -2 < -1` as `False`, just like C; as it evaluated the expression from left to right and kept reusing the output of the previous comparison as the first operand of the next one.
+But post these changes, if we build the binary and start the interpreter we would see the output of expression `-3 < -2 < -1` as `False`, just like C; as it evaluated the expression from left to right and kept reusing the output of the previous comparison as the first operand of the next one.

 ![https://user-images.githubusercontent.com/4745789/116240488-8477de00-a781-11eb-811f-e692312d5a5d.png](https://user-images.githubusercontent.com/4745789/116240488-8477de00-a781-11eb-811f-e692312d5a5d.png)